telefonicaid/perseo-fe/documentation/plain_rules.md

 ## Location fields

-Fields with geolocation info with the formats recognized by NGSI v1, are parsed and generate two pseudo-attributes, one for the altitude and another one for the longitude for easing their use in the EPL sentence of the rule.
+Fields with geolocation info with the formats recognized by NGSI v1, are parsed and generate two pseudo-attributes, one for the latitude and another one for the longitude for easing their use in the EPL sentence of the rule.
 These fields have the same name of the attribute with a suffix of `__lat` and `__lon` respectively.

 The formats are